aaronvbgu/ex5-deep-learning/README.md

    * 3.2.1 beloved lord
    * 2.2.62 meet at supper

+Our results are not pure shakespeare monologues but you can definetely see that there's logic and you can also sense the
+medieval english language.
+We can surely say that the results depend on the training time.
+If the traning was be longer,
+we could've got much better results (more sgd steps/iterations).

 **Challenges**
    1. Using AWS
    2. Training with basic RNN (we gave up on that because it was too long, used theano instead).